serokell/serokell-util/serokell-style.md

 * You _must_ add one blank line between top-level definitions.
 * You _must not_ add any blank lines between type signatures and function definitions.
-* You _should_ add one blank line between definitions in a type class instance declaration or inside a `where` clause if the definitions are large.
+* You _should_ add one blank line between definitions in a type class instance declaration or inside a `where` clause or `let` block if the definitions are large.
 * You _may_ add blank lines inside a big `do` block to separate logical parts of it.
 * See below for usage of blank lines in the import section.